numixproject/numix-core/README.md

 ### Hardcoded Icons

 To deal with hardcoded application icons Numix uses the [hardcode-fixer](https://github.com/Foggalong/hardcode-fixer) script.
-A list of the applications supported by the script can be found [here](https://github.com/Foggalong/hardcode-fixer/wiki/App-Support).
+A list of the applications supported by the script can be found [in this table](https://github.com/Foggalong/hardcode-fixer/wiki/App-Support).

 ## Script